avtaylor/ameliataylor.github.io/index.md

 ## Events and Grants
-- **2022 – 2024** Principal Investigator for MUBAS, INSPIRE Network: Building a data science platform, UNS130629, a Welcome Trust funded project
+- **2022 – 2024** Principal Investigator for MUBAS, <a href="https://www.lshtm.ac.uk/research/centres-projects-groups/inspire">INSPIRE Network: Building a data science platform, UNS130629, a Welcome Trust funded project</a>
-- **2023** Winner (one of almost 50 winning projects) of a Global Challenges Grant for Catalysing Equitable Artificial Intelligence (AI) Use funded by the Bill and Melinda Gates Foundation
+- **2023** Winner (one of almost 50 winning projects) of a Global <a href="https://gcgh.grandchallenges.org/grant/intelligent-disease-surveillance-data-feedback-system">Challenges Grant for Catalysing Equitable Artificial Intelligence (AI) Use funded by the Bill and Melinda Gates Foundation</a>
-- **2021-2022** Principal Investigator at MUBAS, Sub-grantee in a consortium led by APHRC, COVID-19 Global South AI and Data Innovation Grant, IDRC, Project ID, 109622
+- **2021-2022** Principal Investigator at MUBAS, Sub-grantee in a consortium led by APHRC, <a href="https://idrc-crdi.ca/en/what-we-do/projects-we-support/project/harnessing-covid-19-data-support-public-health-and-economic">COVID-19 Global South AI and Data Innovation Grant, IDRC, Project ID, 109622</a>
-- **2020** Language Coordinator Chichewa, Lacuna & MasakhaNER,  developing annotated datasets for African languages
+- **2020** Language Coordinator Chichewa, <a href="https://aclanthology.org/2023.acl-long.609/">Lacuna & MasakhaNER,  developing annotated datasets for African languages</a>
-- **2019 - 2020** AI4D Africa Innovation winner, Automatic classification of legal text in Malawi
+- **2019 - 2020** AI4D Africa Innovation winner, <a href="https://www.ai4d.ai/blog/extracting-meta-data-from-malawi-court-judgments">Automatic classification of legal text in Malawi</a>
-- **2019** AI4D Language Dataset Fellowship
+- **2019** <a href="https://k4all.org/project/database-chichewa/">AI4D Language Dataset Fellowship</a>

 ## Consultancies